clemlatz/polytunes/README.md

 ## Changelog

+DEV
+* Display players name and colour under the board
+* Fix player creation on login

 0.3
 * Add a tooltip with player name on cells
 * Add a tooltip with players list on players count